NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Major Boon.md

-**Major Boon:** Upon death, you return to life with the effects of a critical success on a [[Spells/Resurrect|Resurrect]] ritual to enact vengeance against your killers.
+Upon death, you return to life with the effects of a critical success on a [[Spells/Resurrect|Resurrect]] ritual to enact vengeance against your killers.
 When you successfully achieve vengeance, abandon your vengeance for other pursuits, or fail outright, you crumble to scarlet dust.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*